MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

            google blocking or not supporting certain functions through webview.
            99% of the time everything will work.
 When it doesn't, the unchained tabs(compatibility mode) are designed to work 100% of the time.
-Useful with sites that get overzealous with their tracking requirements.
+Useful for sites that get overzealous with their tracking requirements.
            The defaults are set to a relaxed private that is still very private if used right.
 When set to max privacy with the force field switch or using the hardening guide in settings identifying data is removed to an extent